loginid1/push-auth-demo-fe/README.md

 #### Step 0.
 If you are doing two computer setups make sure you run two copies of this demo project with the exact same env variables.

-It would be peferable if you test this on one machine, using two different fido2 enabled browsers.
+It would be pReferable if you test this on one computer, using two different fido2 enabled browsers:

-On MacOS it would be latest chrome, latest canary chrome and latest brave browser.
+* On MacOS: latest chrome, latest canary chrome and latest brave browser.

-On Windows, as long as the machine has Windows Hello enabled, all browsers should work.
+* On Windows: as long as the computer has Windows Hello enabled, all browsers should work.

 #### Step 1.
 On your first computer (or first browser) go to [http://localhost:3000/login](http://localhost:3000/login)